JS-NinjaNN/GenDiff/README.md

 # Description

-Gendiff is a cli-app that generates the difference between two files The app works with formats .json, .yaml (.yml)
+Gendiff is a cli-app that generates the difference between two files.
+The app works with formats .json, .yaml (.yml).

 ---